bozulonas/myland/docs/rules.md

 ### Hit Protection and damage

 Damage is dealt first to a creature's Hit Protection (HP).
 This represents the creature's ability to avoid or shrug off real damage.
-If they hit exactly 0 hp they take a [Scar](#scars).
 Once HP is depleted, damage is dealt to STR.

 After taking STR damage, the creature must make a STR save.
 If they succeed, they are still able to fight.
 If they fail, they take critical damage.